tidy-finance/website/docs/33_size_and_portfolio_building.md

-# Univariate Sorts: Firm Size
+# Firms size and portfolio building

-In this section, we continue with portfolio sorts in a univariate setting.
+In this chapter, we continue with portfolio sorts in a univariate setting.
 Yet, we consider firm size as a sorting variable, which gives rise to a well-known return factor - the size premium.
 The size premium arises from buying small stocks and selling large stocks.
 Prominently, [@Fama1993] include it as a factor in their three-factor model.
 Apart from that, asset managers commonly include size as a key firm characteristic when making investment decisions.

 We also introduce new choices in the formation of portfolios.
 In particular, we discuss listing exchanges, industries, weighting regimes, and periods.
-These choices matter for the portfolio returns and result in different size premiums.
+You will see that these choices matter for the portfolio returns and result in different size premiums.
 Exploiting these ideas to generate favorable results is called p-hacking.
 Hence, we want to emphasize that these alternative specifications are supposed to be robustness tests.

 ## Data preparation

-The section relies on the following set of packages.
+The chapter relies on the following set of packages.

 ```r
 library(tidyverse)